Purple Loosestrife

 The plant is easily identified.
 It grows somewhere

-between two and six feet, bearing opposite narrow, lance
+between two and six feet, bearing an interesting

 shaped leaves and blossoming forth stunning pink-purple